ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 The way of adding custom tab groups in the Back Office has changed.
 You now need to [make use of the `TabsComponent`](https://doc.ibexa.co/en/latest/extending/extending_tabs/#adding-a-new-tab-group).

-### Content Type forms
+### Content type forms

-Content Type editing, including Action Dispatchers, Form Processors, Types and Data classes related to Content Types/Limitations, has been moved to `ezplatform-admin-ui` from `repository-forms`.
+Content type editing, including Action Dispatchers, Form Processors, Types and Data classes related to content types/Limitations, has been moved to `ezplatform-admin-ui` from `repository-forms`.

 ### Code cleanup in Back Office